brusati04/bluesky-sinner-alcaraz-analysis/README.md

 # Sinner–Alcaraz on Bluesky: Social Network & Sentiment Analysis

-A reproducible NLP and social-network-analysis pipeline that characterises the online discourse around the tennis rivalry between **Jannik Sinner** and **Carlos Alcaraz** on the [Bluesky](https://bsky.app) platform during the **2025 US Open** (21 August – 10 September 2025).
+A social network and social sentiment analysis pipeline that characterises the online discourse around the tennis rivalry between **Jannik Sinner** and **Carlos Alcaraz** on the [Bluesky](https://bsky.app) platform during the **2025 US Open** (21 August – 10 September 2025).

-The pipeline crawls posts from the Bluesky `atproto` API, enriches them with sentiment, emotion and stance signals, builds reply/mention interaction graphs, detects communities, and renders 20+ visualisations covering network structure, emotional tone, and fanbase polarisation.
+The pipeline crawls posts from the Bluesky `atproto` API, enriches them with sentiment, emotion and stance signals, builds reply/mention interaction graphs, detects communities, and renders various visualisations covering network structure, emotional tone, and fanbase polarisation.

 ## Key findings